Back to Articles

 In time we lost our beautiful Rickie to suspected pancreatitis during the covid pandemic lockdown.
 He spent his last months enjoying life with his lady companions.
 Later Henry passed away after a long battle with lymphoma.
 Until his final days Henry and Ralphie remained the closest of friends.

 After Henry passed we moved Ralphie’s sons Bobby and Gus into the pen next to him.
-When it was clear that the boys got along well they were introduced and now live together happily.
-It has been a full circle of companionship for our boys.
+When it was clear that the boys got along well they were introduced and now lived together happily.
+We lost Gus to FIP and then later after retirement we lost Ralphie at about twelve.

 These experiences taught us that with patience it is often possible to give a stud cat a friend.
 We have seen many successful combinations over the years including brothers, desexed mother and son, desexed father and son, and even grandfather and grandson.